 - Omnivore will send a confirmation email.
 “Reply all” to Omnivore and Bbot with the test plan form

 Omnivore will be in touch to schedule an installation session.
 They will help you make sure that your POS employee, payment tender, revenue center, and order type are correctly defined.
-They will also put through some test orders to ensure everything is configured correctly and create a blank MMS menu.
+They will also put through some test orders.

-- Use customer-readable names for all menu sections, items, modifier groups, and modifiers.
+- Use names that guests can easily understand for all menu sections, items, modifier groups, and modifiers.
 For example:

 - Write appetizing descriptions that also answer the guest’s questions about size or ingredients.
 For example, “Three large, crispy, freshly-fried chicken tenders with our house barbecue dipping sauce.”